 No doubt True Tone technology, adapting the colour and intensity of the display to match your environment, and the P3 wide colour gamut will both be on board, along with Apple Pencil compatibility and an anti-reflective coating.

 Both result in a pixel density of 264ppi.
 It is not yet clear whether Apple will increase the resolution but both will likely support a 120Hz refresh rate as the current iPad Pro 10.5 does.

 - Face ID predicted for next iPad Pro models

 - A11 or A12 Bionic chip expected

-- Storage models likely to remain same
+- Storage likely to remain same

 - Four-speaker audio and Smart Connector expected

 As we mentioned in the design section above, the current iPad Pros come with four-speaker audio, which we expect to see on the new models.
 There is also the Smart Connector on the rear, used for connecting the Smart Keyboard, which we also expect on the new models.
 It's not yet clear if it will move position.